markaplet/lets-go-fishing/readme.md

 ## Difficulty

 * Easy: Large Adult Wool Trout, Uses the patented CastGrappler™ auto grappling system to automatically (and instantly) real the trout into the scoreing zone.
-* Hard'ish: Baby Wool Trout, with patened CastGrappler™
+* Medium: Baby Wool Trout, with patened CastGrappler™
 * Hard: Baby Wool Trout and CastGrappler™ is disabled.
 Wool Trout are not automatically caught.
 Instead, anglers must reel their catch into the catch zone like a Marlin.
 This is much more difficult than it seems, but I have managed to catch all 21 Wool Trout in approx ~3 minutes.

 ## Issues
 * Ties are not announced as a draw.
 Only one team will display as the winner in the title.
 (WIP)

 ## Todo
-* rewrite license book to include rules and more game info.

 ### Additional dificulties
 * Add harder dificulties such as fish, endermite, chicken
-* Add random effects around course such as levitation and speed
 * teleport mode where every 10 seconds the sheep randomize location (maybe spreadplayers?)